Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

-Lastly, another interesting subgroup to examine consists of those with previous college experience.
-While we do not observe prior college for most workers in our analysis sample, the higher education data does go back far enough for us to observe recent college experience (i.e., within the previous seven years) for those who were laid off 2007 and later.
-For this analysis, we focus on those who are age 25 or younger, as this lookback period would capture their prime college attendance years (i.e., ages 18-25).\footnote{While one may be concerned with the validity of conditional independence for younger workers with a limited earnings history, we note that our sample only contains workers who have had substantial enough earnings to be eligible for UI.} These restrictions eliminate 94 percent of sample, though within this subsample, the proportion of those who enroll after layoff is higher than in the full sample (nine percent vs. four percent).
-Among these enrollees, 70 percent had no prior college.
-Since these are much smaller samples, we re-estimate the propensity scores for each subsample (enrollees who have or did not have prior college), and require only exact matches on gender and claim year (rather than quarter and manufacturing vs. not manufacturing as in the main analysis); all other matching variables remain the same, with the addition of claim quarter and sector in the propensity score model.
-The results are presented in Appendix Figure \ref{fig:subgroups_prioredu}.
-We find that those without prior college experience larger effects of about 12 percent while those with recent prior college experience a marginally statistically significant gain (at the ten percent level) of about three percent in the third and fourth years after enrolling.
-One interpretation of this finding is decreasing marginal benefits: Among young unemployed workers, additional training is less beneficial if one already did college coursework in the past.
+Lastly, we consider those with previous college experience.
+We focus on those who are age 25 or younger to capture prime college attendance years (i.e., ages 18-25), and who were laid off in 2007 or later so that we can observe recent college experience (i.e., within the prior seven years).\footnote{While one may be concerned with the validity of conditional independence for younger workers with a limited earnings history, we note that our sample only contains workers who have had substantial enough earnings to be eligible for UI.} These restrictions eliminate 94 percent of the sample, though within this subsample, the proportion of those who enroll after layoff is higher than in the full sample (nine percent versus four percent).\footnote{Although it would also be interesting to examine those with previous college degrees, we do not observe many prior degrees in our data.
+Of the already small subgroup of those with prior college, only 13 percent are observed to have received a degree.} Among these enrollees, 70 percent had no prior college.
+We re-estimate the propensity scores for each subsample (enrollees who have or do not have prior college) with adjustment for the much smaller samples.
+Instead of exactly matching on claim quarter, gender, and sector, we simply require enrollees be matched with non-enrollees who were laid off within the same year and are of the same gender, and add claim quarter and sector dummies to the propensity score model.
+Appendix Figure \ref{fig:subgroups_prioredu} shows that those without prior college experience larger effects of about 12 percent while those with recent prior college experience a marginally statistically significant gain (at the ten percent level) of about three percent in the third and fourth years after enrolling.
+One interpretation of this finding is decreasing marginal benefits: Among young unemployed workers, additional training is less beneficial if they already had some college in the past.
 However, we caution that this is a narrow subgroup of workers and the results may not generalize to older or higher tenure workers who may have been out of school for a longer period of time.